Dustin Vaughan: Buffalo Bills

 On September 23, 2015, he was signed to the Buffalo Bills' practice squad.
 On October 19, he was released by the Bills to make room for wide receiver Titus Davis.

 Pittsburgh Steelers

 On January 22, 2016, Vaughan signed a futures contract with the Pittsburgh Steelers.
 On August 28, he was waived-injured by the Steelers after suffering a thumb fracture in a preseason game against the Philadelphia Eagles and on September 2, he was released from injured reserve after reaching an injury settlement.

 Baltimore Ravens

 On December 27, 2016, Vaughan was signed to the Ravens' practice squad.
 He signed a reserve/future contract with the Ravens on January 2, 2017.
 On August 14, 2017, the Ravens waived Vaughn.

-San Antonio Commanders (AAF)
+San Antonio Commanders

 On September 5, 2018, Vaughn signed with the San Antonio Commanders of the Alliance of American Football.
 On November 27, he was selected third-overall by the team in the inaugural AAF Draft.
 He was a backup behind Logan Woodside until the league folded in April 2019.

+Post-career

+Vaughan held several management positions during and after his football career.
+Between 2018 and 2019, Vaughan was president of a seasonal and supplemental quarterback training program called QB Country.
+He briefly held management positions in other businesses before joining the Dallas-based industrial equipment supplier Darr Equipment Co in 2020.